 - An idealized view of home

-- The expectation of total familiarity (that nothing at home has changed while you have been away in the country of your choice)
+- The expectation of total familiarity (that nothing at home has changed while you have been away in Mexico)

 Often students expect to be able to pick up exactly where they left off.
 A problem arises when reality doesn't meet these expectations.
 Home may fall short of what you had envisioned, and things may have changed at home: your friends and family have their own lives, and things have happened since you've been gone.
 This is part of why home may feel so foreign.